hasanmoudud/geocompr/main.md

 ## When to use what?

-To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand and your familiarity with different GIS.
+To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand and your familiarity with different GIS software packages.
 The latter means if you have already preferred the GUI of a certain GIS, you are quite likely to use the corresponding interface.
 That being said, **RQGIS** is an appropriate choice for most use cases.
 Its main advantages are: